TalariaSoftware/uswds_components/README.md

 Contribution directions go here.

 ## License
-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [Hippocratic License 3.0](https://firstdonoharm.dev).